 Creating Service Requests

-Operators validate alerts and trouble-shoot the root-cause of the anomalous data by inspecting the short and long term asset behaviour using historical metric data using the time range picker on the dashboards.
-Once the anomaly is validated and the root-cause is identified, operators will create a service request for maintenance supervisors to plan the work order for maintenance engineers to resolve the issue.
+Operators validate alerts and troubleshoot the root cause of the anomalous data by inspecting the short and long-term asset behavior using historical metric data using the time range picker on the dashboards.
+Once the anomaly is validated and the root cause is identified, operators will create a service request for maintenance supervisors to plan the work order for maintenance engineers to resolve the issue.

 Get Hands-On with Maximo Asset Monitor Dashboards